 Free Wellness Programs Are Not One-Size-Fits-All

 Free health programs through employers are often cookie-cutter and not overly beneficial for a variety of reasons.
-Usually, these programs are typically designed to be one-size-fits-all generalized solutions that are not tailored to meet the unique needs of any individual employee.
+These programs usually offer generalized, one-size-fits-all solutions that fail to address the unique needs of individual employees.

 Have you tried to convince an entire team of adults to all wear the same size t-shirt with company swag?
 Yeah, doesn’t fit like we’d hope.
 As a result, many employees may not find these programs to be relevant or useful.
 Then you end up with people not even participating and there is minimal impact on overall employee health.